 If you have never discussed with your team what will happen if performance is poor, if deadlines are missed or if people behave inappropriately, you will find it difficult to hold people accountable.

 This is because most of us like to be reasonable people.
-It would be unreasonable if one day you let poor performance slide and the next you turn around and mete out severe punishment for a spelling mistake.
+It would be unreasonable if one day you let poor performance slide and the next you turn around and punish someone for a spelling mistake.

 When you clearly set expectations you will find it easier to hold people accountable.
 “This is how it has always been” or “But nobody told me about this” are no longer acceptable responses.